aarmey/167L-materials/README.md

 **Personal Protective Equipment (PPE):** Each student is required to bring a lab coat (preferably 100% cotton) and lab notebook to each lab session.
 PPE can be purchased on campus (AXE Office; 1275 Young Hall or Ackerman Book Store) or online (e.g., <http://www.scrubsunlimited.com/>, Amazon).
 You must bring your PPE with you to Lab 1 and all future labs.

 **Lab Notebooks:** You must purchase a bound notebook and bring it to every lab session.
-You will need to maintain records your experiments in your notebook according to the requirements posted on CCLE.
+You will need to maintain records your experiments in your notebook.

 **Course Materials Fee:** After 4th week, you will be charged a course materials fee of $50 automatically through BruinBill.
 This is meant to offset a small portion of the supplies cost for the course.